The average salary for an Associate Producer, Film/TV is $51,264.

 Associate Producer, Film/TV Job Listings

-Pay by Experience Level for Associate Producer, Film/TV
+What is the Pay by Experience Level for Associate Producer, Film/TVS?

 Pay Difference by Location